Author: kenny

 What to Do with Your Catch

 Keep it: Trout are excellent eating.
 Check regulations for size and bag limits.
-Keep fish on ice or in a cooler immediately.
+Keep fish on ice or in a cooler immediately — quality drops fast in warm temperatures.
+Most stocked trout lakes are managed specifically for keep-and-eat fishing.

 Your First Step